 Visiting Atomium at Night

-In 2019, the available dates for night visits were July 26 and August 2, 9, 16, and 23.
-Check here to see the dates for 2020 Atomium night admission, once they’re made public.
+Last year, the available dates for night visits were July 26 and August 2, 9, 16, and 23.
+However, it appears that the Laeken Fireworks may not longer be happening.
+Check here to see the previous event listing.

 How to Get to Atomium from Central Brussels